soedinglab/MMseqs2-App/mcp/core/README.md

 ```

 `loadAccession` on a PDB id also asks Q-BioLiP for binding sites and, if one exists, comes back with
 `.motif` already set — so a motif search on a known binding site is one call.
-Two things it repairs on
+It normalizes two
-the way, both found by measuring real responses rather than reading code:
+Q-BioLiP conventions:

 - Q-BioLiP reports its sites in *auth* numbering for some entries and *label* numbering for others
   (1A4G is the latter).
 A residue that resolves only under label numbering is translated to auth